 6. Screen for Straw Buyer Indicators

 Straw buyer schemes use a qualified front person to obtain financing on behalf of an undisclosed, often ineligible, third party.
 Specific transaction patterns expose them.
-Learn the full pattern set in Straw Buyer Red Flags for Hard Money Lenders.
+See 10 Red Flags in Private Mortgage Applications for the full pattern set.

 • Compare the borrower’s stated experience with the complexity of the deal

-• Flag any third party who appears to control the transaction but is not on the application
+• Flag any third party who controls the transaction but is not on the application

 • Verify that the borrower is present and informed at closing — not merely signing what they’re told